CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## `Construct` methods
 [construct-methods]: #construct-methods

-While certain types (like arrays and spans) can always be constructed with a collection literal, an arbitrary type `T` can support being be constructed from a collection literal through the use of a `void Construct(CollectionType)` method.
+While certain types (like arrays and spans) can always be constructed with a collection literal, an arbitrary type `T` can support being be constructed from a collection literal through the use of a `void Construct(CollectionType)` method when:

-* If this instance method is found on an instance of `T` (including through [extension methods](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations)), and
+* this instance method is found on an instance of `T` (including through [extension methods](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#11783-extension-method-invocations)), and

 * `CollectionType` is some other type known to be some [`constructible`](constructible-collection-types) type.